-Caution: To avoid damaging the wiper blades or scratching the windshield, do not operate the wipers when the windshield is dry.
+To avoid damaging the wiper blades or scratching the windshield, do not operate the wipers when the windshield is dry.
 Also, loosen frozen wipers before operating.

-Note: Lower windshield wipers are activated using the multi-function lever.
+Lower windshield wipers are activated using the multi-function lever.
 Refer to paragraph: "Steering Column Controls" in this chapter.

-Upper Windshield Washer
+Upper Windshield Washer (optional) & Headlights Washer

-Press the rocker switch to spray the upper windshields with washer fluid.
+Press this rocker switch upwards to spray the upper windshields with washer fluid.
 Windshield wipers will automatically come on and stop a few seconds after releasing the switch.